shakebugs/shake-docs/docs/android/screens/home-screen.md

 ## Show

-To show the *Home screen* to a user, call the `Shake.show` method with the `ShakeScreen` argument.
-More on the manual invocations can be read in the [Invocations](android/customer-feedback/invoke.md/#invoke-through-code) page.
+To show Home screen to your user, call the `Shake.show` method with the `ShakeScreen` argument.
+Visit [Invocations](android/customer-feedback/invoke.md/#invoke-through-code) to read more about manual invocations.